EduNLP/textbook-analysis/README.md

 * `output_dir`: Output directory for the topic model.
 * `stem`: Whether to stem words before running the topic model (in the paper, we do).

 The script will save the model and all associated files (e.g. vocabulary) in `output_dir`, and it will also create separate files for each book.
-You can inspect the topics in `output_dir/topic_names.json`.
+You can inspect the topics in `output_dir/topic_names.json`, which contains the top 10 highest probability terms for each topic.

 Note that this script runs the topic model on *all books* at once in `input_dir`, so if you want to get separate topic models for each book, then you should only include the relevant books in `input_dir`.
 If you want to run a topic model on all books, and then separate the topic distributions per book afterwards (this is what we did), you can do that with the script below.